 While it is true that most people can and do gamble responsibly, for some individuals, what may begin as just casual entertainment sometimes crosses over the line into problem gambling.
 Problem gambling includes compulsive or pathological gambling, also called gambling addiction.
-It is a highly disabling and progressive impulse control disorder that affects between 1 and 2 percent of the adult population.
+It is a highly disabling and progressive impulse control disorder that affects between one and two percent of the adult population.
 So, how do you know if you have a problem with gambling?
-Let’s look at some of the signs that may indicate trouble.

 Preoccupation with Gambling

-If gambling is all you think about most of your waking hours, if you scheme and finagle to figure out ways to indulge in your craving to gamble, you have an inordinate preoccupation with gambling.
+If gambling is all you think about most of your waking hours, if you scheme and finagle to figure out ways to indulge in your craving to gamble, you have an excessive preoccupation with gambling.
 Such a fixation on finding ways and means to gamble becomes increasingly debilitating, to the point where you are no longer taking care of your day-to-day responsibilities, even your health.
-Chemical changes may be occurring in your brain.
-You may have a vulnerability marker for addiction – especially if you also abuse alcohol and/or drugs.

 Losing Work Because of Gambling